 Phishing Email Content Analysis

-Fortra has analyzed multiple instances of this attack campaign and identified the following threat patterns.
+Fortra analyzed multiple instances of this attack campaign and identified the following threat patterns.
 The nature of this attack begins with the victim receiving an email that requests their assistance with tax filing.
 The lure begins with a generic greeting, such as “Hello”, indicating that this isn’t a spear phishing campaign.
 The lack of personalization and targeted greetings suggests that these emails are part of a broader phishing campaign where attackers recycle the emails with the aim of reaching as many potential victims as possible.
 The sender names and email domains tend to vary with each attack attempt.
 Fortra has observed the scam operating under numerous fake identities such as “Brenda” or “Susan”, with all instances lacking a last name.
 Another common pattern observed in these emails is that the reply-to email does not match the sender’s email, which is a common sign of a phishing attack.
 This mismatch in emails can allow the scammer to redirect email responses to another inbox, such as an attacker-controlled email account.
 Attackers tend to use this common tactic in phishing emails to evade detection controls.

 The screenshot above highlights a variation identified in these lures which showcases the latest shift in tax scam tactics.
 In this version of the lure, the scammer expands on their backstory by claiming that they’re requesting the receiver's help because their older accountant was impacted by the recent California wildfires.
 This is a notable evolution in tax scam tactics as the attacker leverages recent world events in generic phishing lures to heighten the authenticity of the email content.
 Weaving emotionally charged calamities into a generic scam can invoke an emotional response from the recipient, which may hinder them further from identifying the signs of a phishing attack.